apache/druid/docs/multi-stage-query/reference.md

 #### `EXTERN` to export to a destination

-`EXTERN` can be used to specify a destination where you want to export data to.
+You can use `EXTERN` to specify a destination to export data to.
-This variation of EXTERN requires one argument, the details of the destination as specified below.
+This variation of EXTERN acppets the details of the destination as the only argument.
 This variation additionally requires an `AS` clause to specify the format of the exported rows.

-While exporting data, some metadata files will also be created at the destination in addition to the data.
-These files will be created in a directory `_symlink_format_manifest`.
+When you export data, Druid creates metadata files in a subdirectory of the destination directory named `_symlink_format_manifest`:

-- `_symlink_format_manifest/manifest`: Lists the files which were created as part of the export.
-The file is in the symlink manifest format, and consists of a list of absolute paths to the files created.
+- `_symlink_format_manifest/manifest`: Lists the exported files using the symlink manifest format.
+It consists of a list of absolute paths to the export files.
+For example:

 ```text
 s3://export-bucket/export/query-6564a32f-2194-423a-912e-eead470a37c4-worker2-partition2.csv
 s3://export-bucket/export/query-6564a32f-2194-423a-912e-eead470a37c4-worker1-partition1.csv